Alaska Small Business Development Center

 Common Challenges in SBIR/STTR Proposals

 The Small Business Innovation Research (SBIR) and the Small Business Technology Transfer (STTR) federal programs provide non-dilutive funding to support ideation and commercialization of groundbreaking technologies and are invaluable to small business development.
 SBIR and STTR programs are also highly competitive.
-Successful preparation and submission of proposals may be very challenging for inventors who have no previous SBIR or STTR experience.

-• lack of innovation and technical risk;
+• the lack of innovation and technical risk;

-• non-optimal selection of the PI;
+• a non-optimal selection of the PI;

-• lack of team’s commercialization expertise;
+• a lack of the team’s commercialization expertise;

-• weak commercialization plan;
+• attributes of a weak commercialization plan;

 • unrealistic revenue projections; and

-• developmental timeline.
+• an unrealistic developmental timeline.

 Presented by: